yuzisun/ai-gateway/site/docs/getting-started/connect-providers/aws-bedrock.md

 ### 2. Apply Configuration

-Apply the updated configuration and wait for the Gateway pod to be ready, and restart the ext-proc to pick up the updated secrets:
+Apply the updated configuration and wait for the Gateway pod to be ready.
+If you already have a Gateway running, then the secret credential update will be picked up automatically in a few seconds.

 ```shell
 kubectl apply -f basic.yaml